MeanGold/CPSC2150-Project/README.md

   <img src="https://github.com/MeanGold/CPSC2150-Project/blob/main/Images/Connect_Four.gif">
 </p>

-This is the repo for a project that I built in collaboration with three of my classmates.
+This is a copy of a repo for a project that I built in collaboration with three of my classmates.
 The project is based on the idea for a basic Connect4 game, but this version of the game allows the user to choose the dimensions of the gameboard and how many tokens are required to win.
 On the backend side, my team and I designed two different implementations: one for ease of access and quickly referencing token placements (using an array), and the other for memory efficiency (using key-value pairs).
 Throughout the project, I learned aobut different aspects of Software Engineering.
 The project and course material specifically highlighted areas such as interface design, contract specifications, testing, and enabling multiple implementations through abstraction.
 Some of the work that I did for the project included...
 - Adding a Factory constructor
 - Creating helper functions for comparing board states
 - Writing JUnit tests for checkIfFree(), the Constructor, WhatsAtPos(), and isPlayerAtPos()